How To Stop A Toilet Overflowing

 The following concise guide details everything you need to know when your toilet overflows and how to fix the problem.

 It’s usually located near the bottom of the toilet with a valve on it.
-Alternatively, you can try turning the main water supply off directly if you can’t find it.
+Alternatively, you can turn the main water supply off directly if you can’t find it.
 With this, the water level should drop after a minute or two.
 Keep an eye on the toilet to see if the level rises higher.

 Doing any of the above may worsen the problem, necessitating professional help.